felipe-juan/dotfiles/README.md

 <details>
 <summary><h3>Better International Keyboard</h2></summary>

 For context, there is a different behavior than Windows on the international keyboard.
 To type "acentos", you always have to press a space before the key, even if the next key isn't a vowel.
-That's why I found [this guide](https://github.com/raelgc/win_us_intl) that solves the problem.
+That's why I found [this guide on GitHub](https://github.com/raelgc/win_us_intl) that has solutions to this problem.

 To be honest, I ignored both `Try enabling ISO-8859-1` and `Try enabling ISO-8859-1` and went straight to the Arch Linux section.
 So I probably did more unnecessary steps to get this to work, while I could just run fewer commands. 🤡